Avro Vulcan Nuclear Bomber.

 Vulcan B1 for Bomber Command.

 The first prototype Vulcan medium bomber flew on August 30, 1952.
 The Avro Vulcan B1 long-range medium bomber entered production in 1953, with the first production model flying on February 4, 1955.
-Planned re-equipment of No.44 Squadron, No.50 Squadron and No.101 Squadron of RAF Bomber Command and No. 230 Operational Conversion Unit squadrons with this type was completed by the beginning of 1960.
+Planned re-equipment of Nos 44, 50 and101 squadrons of Bomber Command and No.230 Operational Conversion Unit squadrons, with this type was completed by the beginning of 1960.
 The B Mk 1A had electronics in a bulged tail-cone but was otherwise similar to the B Mk.
 1. Both versions carried five crew members, and progressively more powerful turbojets were installed during the production life of the B Mks.
 1 and 1A versions of the Vulcan.

 The Vulcan B2.